-#3 Hoh River Trail, Olympic National Park
+3. Hoh Rainforest Trail, Olympic National Park, Washington State

 The Hoh River Trail is located near Folks, WA, in the Pacific Northwest’s Olympic National Park.
-It leads to the Mount Olympus Blue Glacier with plenty of stops along the way within the deep and utterly delightful rainforest.
+It leads to Mount Olympus Blue Glacier with plenty of stops along the way within the deep and utterly delightful rainforest.

 This trail is used for hiking, camping, and backpacking.
 A National Park Pass is required to park and no dogs are allowed.

 The trail is mostly flat, with the highest elevation on the climb up to Glacier Meadows at 4,300 feet.
-Campsites are abundant, but during the summer, you will want to have reservations.
+Campsites are abundant, but during the summer season you will want to have reservations.
 Both 5-Mile Island and Happy 4 are perfect stops for the night, for lunch or to shelter from the rain.
 These sites have pit toilets and guaranteed water access.

-#4 Skyline Trail, Mount Rainier National Park
+4. Skyline Trail, Mount Rainier National Park, Washington State

 The Skyline Trail is a 6-mile loop located near Paradise Inn, WA, in Mount Rainier National Park.
 Skyline is on the south side of the National Park and is the most popular hiking area in the Paradise region.

-The trail is rated as moderately difficult and has an elevation gain of 1,450 feet.
+This trail is rated as moderately difficult and has an elevation gain of 1,450 feet.
 It’s mostly used for hiking, camping, and backpacking from July to October.
 You must have a National Park Pass to park and no dogs are allowed.

 The Skyline Trail can be accessed in the winter months, but vehicles must have chains (if not all-wheel drive).
-For hiking in snowy conditions, it is essential that hikers use microspikes or snowshoes and trekking poles.
+For hikes in snowy conditions, it is essential that hikers use microspikes or snowshoes and trekking poles.

 Cascade Pass Trail is a 7-mile out-and-back trail located near Rockport, WA, in the North Cascades National Park.
 The path is nestled within an incredible old-growth forest and is rated as moderately difficult.
 Mostly for day hikers, Cascade Pass is a heavily trafficked area from June through September.

-Usually described as one of the “best hikes in Washington State,” the Enchantments is one of the most majestic places in the world thanks to its granite peaks, glaciers, and crystal clear lakes.
+Usually described as one of the “best hikes in Washington State,” the Enchantments is one of the most majestic places in the world thanks to its granite peaks, glaciers, and crystal clear alpine lakes.

-A permit is required to camp in this area.
+However, a permit is required to camp in this area.
 They are distributed months in advance and competition to acquire one is fierce.

-There are 3 ways to enter, but for a proper tour, the Snow Lake entrance will bring you through the Enchantments in order, starting with the Lower Enchantments before working your way through to the Upper Enchantments and out via Cochuck Lake.
+There are 3 ways to enter, but for a proper tour, the Snow Lake entrance will bring you through the Enchantments in order, starting with the Lower Enchantments before working your way through to the Upper Enchantments and out via Colchuck Lake.

-#7 Tolmie Peak, Mount Rainier National Park
+7. Tolmie Peak, Mount Rainier National Park, Washington State

 From Eunice Lake, the path to Tolmie Peak curves uphill for another mile.
-Once there, where you will find a panoramic view of the Carbon River Valley to the north and Mt.Rainier to the south.
+Once there, you will find a panoramic view of the Carbon River Valley to the north and views of Mount Rainier to the south.
 At 5,900 feet, this location is incredible for sunrises and sunsets.